5l1v3r1/DoubleCap/README.md

 • Assuring secure samples collection in the field <br>
 • Keeping the GMO reporter bacteria from being released into the environment <br>
 • No extra wastes produced <br>

+IDEA :
+• A double cap to connect the water sample one side and the bioreporter on the other side
+• An aluminum seal coverts the bioreporter vial to prevent GMO outflow
+• The seal is pierced by a connector between the two caps after starting screwing

 WORKFLOW OF THE DOUBLE CAP : <br>
 1) The bioreporter is prepared in the lab and the vial is sealed.
 Then the vial is closed by a cap for the transport. <br>